Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Point Cloud Processing

 \subsection{Point Cloud Edge Extraction}

-In this section, we aim to blend the different extracted features into a single edge map.
-We begin with an effective edge extraction using the Canny edge detection \cite{canny}, which includes four main steps: Gaussian filtering, Sobel gradient and orientation, non-maximum suppression, and hysteresis thresholding.
-The output edge maps are $E_d$, $E_r$ and $E_o$, denote the depth image, intensity image and object image respectively.

-We define the mixed edge map $E_L$ as the average value of three edge maps after the Canny edge detection, shown in (\ref{eq:mix_edge}), where we equally weigh each of the features, as follows where $P(.)$ denotes the edge probability, implying the probability of a pixel on the edge map being an edge.
+We use Canny edge detection \cite{canny} for multi-feature map processing.
+The output edge maps are $E_d$, $E_r$, $E_o$, and $E_p$, denoting the depth, intensity, object, and ground edge, respectively.
+The mixed edge map $E_L$ is the fused map of the equally weighted edge maps after the Canny edge detection, shown in (\ref{eq:mix_edge}). where the left-hand side denotes the mapping from a given point to the intensity on the edge map.
 The mixed map provides more details, bringing rich edge information for further alignment, as shown in Figure \ref{fig:edge_mix}.
+Therefore, any given 3D point $\bm p = (x, y, z)$ can be encoded via cylindrical projection to a 2D pixel $\bm v = (i, j)$ on the panoramic image, with edge intensity $\bm E_L(i, j)$ or $\bm E_L(\bm p)$.

-\section{Objective Function and Optimization}
+\subsection{Objective Function and Optimization}

-This section introduces the design of the objective function with LiDAR multi-feature edge map and camera edge map.